SoftwareAG/c8y-docs/content/release-notes/10-7-0-bundle/10-7-0-whatsnew.md

 * If a device has the "c8y_SupportedConfigurations" fragment with a list of supported configuration types, it can now have multiple configurations.

-For details, see [Device Management > Managing device data > Managing configurations](/users-guide/device-management#configuration-repository) in the User guide.
+For details, see [Device Management > Managing device data > Managing configurations](/users-guide/device-management#configuration-repository) in the *User guide*.

 #### [MTM-30314] ENHANCED firmware and software update functionality